 - 1. If the Service Kit is not already running, select Start > Programs > Tait Programming Applications > TB8100 Service Kit. - 2.
 Connect the supplied cable or a standard mouse extension cable from a serial port on your PC to the serial port on the control panel. - 3.
-On the toolbar, click the Connect icon.
+If the subrack has more than one base station, make sure that the control panel selects the base station you want to connect to. - 4.
+On the toolbar, click Connect.
 The Connecting dialog box appears.